Introduction to structural causal models in science studies

 Quantitative research in science studies should make a clear distinction between prediction and causation.
 For example, if we observe that preregistered studies are more likely to be reproducible, we might use this information to predict which studies are more likely to be reproducible.
 This might be a perfectly fine predictive model.
 But is this also a causal effect, where preregistering a study causes the results to be more reproducible?
 Or is the observed relation between preregistration and reproducibility due to an unobserved confounding factor, such as methodological rigour?
 Only with an adequate causal model can we try to answer such questions.

 The difference between prediction and causation becomes critical when we make policy recommendations.
 Should research funders mandate open data, in an attempt to improve reproducibility?
 Besides the problems that such a one-size-fits-all approach might have (Ross-Hellauer et al. 2022), the crucial question is whether or not such an intervention would increase reproducibility.
-In our DAG, we have assumed that Open data has a moderate but positive effect on Reproducibility.
+In our simulation, we have assumed that Open data has a moderate but positive effect on Reproducibility.
 As discussed in Section 3.3, naively analysing the published literature might lead one to incorrectly conclude that Open data is detrimental to Reproducibility.
 It is therefore imperative that policy recommendations are grounded in careful causal analysis of empirical findings to avoid serious unintended consequences.

 More fundamentally, causal thinking is a useful device to connect theories to empirical analyses.
 Many studies in the social sciences suffer from a vague connection between their theoretical or verbal description and their empirical approach (Yarkoni 2019).
 A key issue is to translate theoretically derived research questions into estimands (statements about what we aim to estimate), and subsequently, strategies for estimating those estimands (Lundberg, Johnson, and Stewart 2021).
 In other words, we have to link our statistical models and estimates clearly to our theoretical concepts and research questions (McElreath 2020).
 Without causal thinking, it is impossible to improve our theoretical understanding of how things work.
 While building increasingly rich causal diagrams is important in revealing underlying assumptions, this might also reveal deeper problems with our theoretical accounts (Nettle 2023).
 Deciding on which parts of the system under study to include and which to omit (Smaldino 2023, 318), as well as resisting the urge to add nuance on every turn (Healy 2017), need to accompany any empirical attempt of inferring causality.